How to play DVDs in Windows 10 for free

-Updated 06/29/2017 to include a warning about how the Windows DVD Player works or stops working in Windows 10, which only reinforces our advice to use VLC instead.

 You can play a DVD in Windows 10 for free, with a little help that’s probably not from Microsoft.
 I’ll tell you how Microsoft’s solution sort-of works for some people.
-Then I’ll tell you about the much better alternative that anyone can use—and best of all, it’s free.
+Then I’ll tell you about the much better alternative called VLC that anyone can use, and is still being updated regularly.
+Best of all, it’s free!

 RIP Windows Media Center